amircodel/amircodel/README.md

 - 👋 Hi, I’m @amircodel
-- 👀 I’m interested in PCs
+- 👀 I’m interested in PCs, specially AIs
 - 🌱 I’m currently learning Python , JS
 - 💞️ I’m looking to collaborate on Web development
 - 📫 How to reach me ... you can't now